Aiven-Open/klaw/README.md

 Cluster API acts as middle layer between Kafka brokers and UserInterface API.<br>
 Cluster API creates Kafka Admin Client and executes the requests for Topic, Acls or Schema registry.<br>

-Apache Cassandra datastore stores all users, teams, topics, request and execution data from all the users., and to maintain source of truth.<br>
+Apache Cassandra datastore stores all users, teams, topicRequests, request and execution data from all the users., and to maintain source of truth.<br>

 Spring Security, Spring Boot frameworks are used to develop this application.<br>

 <h5>Functionalities:</h5><br> (Broadly divided into two categories based on user roles.)<br>
 ROLE : USER  can request for creation of kafka components, and browse kafka components.<br>
 ROLE : ADMIN  can approve and execute the requests of users to create kafka components.<br>
-ROLE : SUPERUSER can synchronize topics meta information with Cassandra Datastore from Kafka Brokers (Source of Truth.)<br>
+ROLE : SUPERUSER can synchronize topicRequests meta information with Cassandra Datastore from Kafka Brokers (Source of Truth.)<br>

 <b>Browse:</b> (ROLE : USER, ADMIN, SUPERUSER)<br>
 All users can Browse Topics<br>
 All users can Browse Acls<br>
-All users can view the producers and consumers of all topics. <br>
+All users can view the producers and consumers of all topicRequests. <br>

 <b>Requests:</b>(ROLE : USER)<br>
 Users can request for Kafka Topics <br>